gilzoide/pega-texto/README.md

 A runtime engine for [Parsing Expression Grammars (PEG)](http://bford.info/packrat/) in C.

-In __pega-texto__, PEGs are just expression arrays, and can be easily combined or rearranged dynamically (even while parsing!).
+In __pega-texto__, PEGs are just Expression arrays, and can be easily combined or rearranged dynamically.
 You can also provide a single expression (which, for C, is the same as a 1 element array) for simple pattern-matching.

+To use the values matched, each Expression may have a user defined Action function that produce a value.
+Each Action receives the values produced by Actions executed by inner matched Expressions, folding them into a single value down the stack (yup, recursion!); you don't have to worry about creating your own stack!

 Build